mem-courses/discrete-mathmatics/homework/week2.typ

 #hw("55")[
 	Find a compound proposition logically equivalent to $p -> q$ using only the logical operator $arrow.b$.
 ][
+	Since $p equiv p or p$, we have $not p equiv p arrow.b p$.
+So there is:
 	$
 	p->q
 	&equiv not p or q\